Zakihran13/AI-Engineer-Challenge/src/synapsis/model/dataset/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 1448 images.
+The dataset includes 2262 images.
-Fatigue_face-no_fatigue_face are annotated in YOLOv8 Oriented Object Detection format.
+Fatigue are annotated in YOLOv8 Oriented Object Detection format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)
-* Resize to 640x640 (Stretch)
+* Resize to 256x256 (Stretch)

-No image augmentation techniques were applied.
+The following augmentation was applied to create 3 versions of each source image:
+* 50% probability of horizontal flip
+* Random rotation of between -15 and +15 degrees
+* Random brigthness adjustment of between -20 and +20 percent
+* Random Gaussian blur of between 0 and 2.5 pixels
+* Salt and pepper noise was applied to 1.21 percent of pixels